Skip to content Skip to footer

 Mapping

-Research with maps.
+Mapping is a life skill.
 Let children look at maps and work on maps.
 They can label and color blank outline maps of each state.
-Or answer questions about state physical maps, political maps, or road maps of each state.
-It’s a great way to learn about capitals, geography, lakes, rivers, border states, and highways.
+Or answer questions using maps about the state landmarks, landforms, capitals, cities, and roads.

-Mapping is a great way to learn about our 50 states.
-Start with a blank outline map.
+Have you ever used a blank outline map?
 Add landforms like mountains, rivers, swamps, deserts, forests, lakes, hills, prairies, or plains.
-Symbols should be used like green triangles for trees and upside-down Vs for mountains.
+Symbols can be green triangles for trees and upside-down Vs for mountains.

-Next, add a star with the name of the capital next to it along with major cities, famous landmarks, and significant places of interest.
+Add a star next to the name of the capital and make dots for major cities, famous landmarks, and significant places of interest.
 For example, you could include the Grand Canyon in Arizona and the Everglades in Florida.

-Students do a map of each region in our God Bless the USA Exploring States & Territories and road map work for each state.
+In our God Bless the USA Exploring States & Territories, students complete a blank outline map of each region as well as a road map work for each state.

-Let children read and research on their own to discover each state.
-It doesn’t have to be hard or complicated, but children should know a state’s location, capital, abbreviation, and some tidbits about the state.
+Another option is notebooking.
+Children can read and research on their own to learn about each state.
+Children can discover a state’s location, capital, abbreviation, and some tidbits about the state.

-They can use the research notebooking/worksheet pages found in God Bless the USA series.
-Pages can be printed, filled out, and put in a special “My States Notebook.”
+Use the research notebooking/worksheet pages found in God Bless the USA series by printing out the pages you want to use, fill them out, and put in a special “My States Notebook.”
 Don’t forget to add worksheets about stamps, coins, flags, seals, capitals, and abbreviations (in the books below).

 Seals and Flags are a fun way to learn about states because they are so symbolic.
 It’s fun to guess why the ingredients of a states seal or flag were chosen.
 After research, you can see if you’re right.
 Students can use printables to learn more about state flags and seals, and even make a family flag and seal, with God Bless the USA State Flags & Seals.